Leonardo Márquez: Career

 He fought against the United States in the Mexican–American War of 1846 to 1848 and was a prominent supporter of conservative General Antonio López de Santa Anna in the revolutionary movement of 1849.
-After the fall of Santa Anna in the 1854-55 Revolution of Ayutla that brought the liberals to power, Márquez supported the conservative government in the Reform War (1858–60) against the liberal government of Benito Juárez.
+After the fall of Santa Anna in the 1854–55 Revolution of Ayutla that brought the liberals to power, Márquez supported the conservative government in the Reform War (1858–60) against the liberal government of Benito Juárez.
 With Miguel Miramón, the leading general of the conservatives, Márquez initially found success against the liberal army, but the tide turned in 1860, and the liberals won on the battle field.
 He was called "The Tiger of Tacubaya", alluding to the Battle of Tacubaya (11 April 1859) and the Massacre of Tacubaya, where he ordered liberal officers and some medical personnel to be executed.
 Márquez pursued guerrilla warfare in the Sierra Gorda after the defeat of the conservatives on the battlefield; he is blamed for the murders of the prominent liberals Melchor Ocampo and General Leandro Valle.

-In 1862, he supported the conservatives' invitation to Maximilian Hapsburg to become the emperor of Mexico, although he did not participate in conservative politicians' plans for it.
+In 1862, he supported the conservatives' invitation to Maximilian Habsburg to become the emperor of Mexico, although he did not participate in conservative politicians' plans for it.
 He did join the French forces under General Charles de Lorencez in the initial invasion.
 In 1864, Márquez was given a mission to Constantinople.
 Meanwhile, in Mexico, the war led by the French was turning as Liberals were starting to win back their territory and the French emperor was now considering the pros and cons of the war in general.